AdobeXD/plugin-samples/distribution/how-to-submit-to-plugin-manager.md

 - Does your plugin _name_ in your `manifest.json` file match the plugin name you created on the [I/O Console](https://console.adobe.io/plugins)?
 [Learn more here](/reference/structure/manifest.md#top-level-metadata).
 - Is the plugin `version` number _format_ correct in your `manifest.json` file?
 [Learn more here](/reference/structure/manifest.md#top-level-metadata).
 - Have you _increased_ the version number in your `manifest.json` file?
 [Learn more here](/reference/structure/manifest.md#top-level-metadata).
 You _must_ increment your version number _each time you submit your plugin for review_.
+- Have you picked the appropriate keywords for your plugin in your `manifest.json` file?
+[Learn more here](/reference/structure/manifest.md#top-level-metadata).
+- Do you have labels in all supported languages noted in your `manifest.json` file?
+[Learn more here](/reference/structure/manifest.md#top-level-metadata).
+- Do your website and support urls follow the standard url format in your `manifest.json` file?
+[Learn more here](/reference/structure/manifest.md#top-level-metadata).
+- Do all your icons match the respective sizes noted in your `manifest.json` file?
+[Learn more here](/reference/structure/manifest.md#top-level-metadata).
 - Is the plugin `host.minVersion` number and (optionally) `host.maxVersion` number _format_ correct in your `manifest.json` file?
 [Learn more here](/reference/structure/manifest.md#top-level-metadata).
 - When packaging your plugin, did you make sure to compress the files (and _not_ the parent folder)?
 [Learn more here](/distribution/packaging.md#1-compress-your-files-as-a-zip-file).
 - Is the .XDX file less than 25MB in size?